Title

 Chemical Control

-Insecticidal control measures are most effective if implemented when the caterpillars are young (about ½ inch long) and feeding defoliation is low.
-Spray timing is critical and, if done at the correct time, only a single application will be needed.
+Insecticidal control measures are most effective when caterpillars are young (about ½ inch long), and defoliation is low.
+Spray timing is critical, and if done correctly, only a single application will be needed.

-Insecticides can be applied by ground-based equipment or by aerial equipment and should be directed at the trunk, branches and newly expanding leaves.
-Aerial application is fast and convenient and most often is used to apply insecticides in shelterbelts.
+Insecticides can be applied by ground-based or aerial equipment and should be directed at the trunk, branches and newly expanding leaves.
+Aerial application is fast and convenient, and most often is used to apply insecticides in shelterbelts.

-Ground-based equipment has been shown to be effective and may give better vertical coverage of foliage in the tree canopy.
+Ground-based equipment is effective and may give better vertical coverage of foliage in the tree canopy.
 Good coverage of the infested trees is critical for acceptable control.

-While timely insecticide treatments directed at the early larval stage of cankerworm provides effective control, many trees in residential areas are too large to treat thoroughly with spray equipment available to the average homeowner.
-Also, the homeowner often is unaware a cankerworm infestation exists until after extensive damage already has occurred to the tree.
-Insecticides listed for management of cankerworms includes biopesticides and conventional insecticides.
+While timely insecticide treatments targeting the early larval stage of cankerworm provide effective control, many trees in residential areas are too large to be thoroughly treated with the spray equipment available to the average homeowner.
+Also, the homeowner often is unaware that a cankerworm infestation exists until after extensive damage has already occurred to the tree.
+Insecticides listed for the management of cankerworms include biopesticides and conventional insecticides.

-Biorational pesticides (Table 1) are natural pesticides from natural materials, such as minerals, bacteria, plants or animals or insect growth regulators.
+Biorational pesticides (Table 1) are natural pesticides derived from materials such as minerals, bacteria, plants, animals or insect growth regulators.

-Bacillus thuringiensis var. kurstaki (Btk) is a selective bacterial pathogen that kills the caterpillars of cankerworms as well as caterpillars of other moths and butterflies.
+Bacillus thuringiensis var. kurstaki (Btk) is a selective bacterial pathogen that kills the caterpillars of cankerworms and other moths and butterflies.
 These bacteria do not have a detrimental effect on beneficial insects, wildlife or humans.

 Bacillus thuringiensis var. kurstaki is highly recommended for management of cankerworms where possible.
 For optimal control, apply Btk when caterpillars are less than ½ inch long, about 10 days after egg hatch.